ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 algorithm choices.

-Clients retrieve the HPKE configuration from each Aggregator by sending an HTTP GET request to `{aggregator}/hpke_config`.
-Clients MAY specify a query parameter `task_id` whose value is the task ID whose HPKE configuration they want.
-If the Aggregator does not recognize the task ID, then it MUST abort with error `unrecognizedTask`.
+Clients retrieve the HPKE configuration from each Aggregator by sending an HTTP GET request to `{aggregator}/tasks/{task-id}/hpke_config`.
+If the Aggregator does not recognize the task ID, then it MUST abort with error `unrecognizedTask` and return the HTTP status code 404 Not Found.
+The Aggregator can choose to deny clients access to the HPKE configuration depending on the deployment model, e.g., if only authenticated clients can obtain HPKE configurations.
+In these cases, the Aggregator returns the HTTP status code 403 Forbidden.

 An Aggregator is free to use different HPKE configurations for each task with which it is configured.
 If the task ID is missing from  the Client's request,